 Model Language: To help us protect your privacy, we have [select either: applied for OR obtained] a Certificate of Confidentiality from the [identify agency granting the CoC, such as National Institutes of Health].
 The researchers can use this Certificate to legally refuse to disclose information that may identify you in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings, for example, if there is a court subpoena.
 The researchers will use the Certificate to resist any demands for information that would identify you, except as explained below.
 The Certificate cannot be used to resist a demand for information from personnel of the United States federal or state government agency sponsoring the project and that will be used for auditing or program evaluation of agency funded projects or for information that must be disclosed in order to meet the requirements of the federal Food and Drug Administration (FDA).
 You should understand that a Certificate of Confidentiality does not prevent you or a member of your family from voluntarily releasing information about yourself or your involvement in this research.
 If an insurer, medical care provider, or other person obtains your written consent to receive research information, then the researchers will not use the Certificate to withhold that information.
 Text to include when voluntary or mandatory reporting requirements, such as child abuse or intent to hurt self or others, apply to the study.
 The Certificate of Confidentiality will not be used to prevent disclosure to state or local authorities of [list what will be reported, such as child abuse and neglect, or harm to self or others].

-- Keep in mind that registration may be required due to Food and Drug Administration (FDA) requirements or International Committee of Medical Journal Editors’ (ICMJE) requirements.
+- Registration may be required due to Food and Drug Administration (FDA) requirements, NIH requirements for studies meeting the definition of clinical trials, or International Committee of Medical Journal Editors’ (ICMJE) requirements.
 Guidance on registration requirements can be found here.